How to Flush DNS Cache

 Depending on your operating system, the steps to flushing a DNS cache may vary.
 The tutorial below will show you how to do it on Windows, Linux, and Mac OS X.

-On Microsoft Windows flush DNS cache is a relatively simple process.
-Keep in mind that you need to run as administrator when executing the command prompt to access all system security permissions.
+With Windows, the process to flush your DNS cache will be the same for most versions.
+Keep in mind that you need to use the Run as administrator option when executing the command prompt to access all system security permissions:

-- Type cmd to open the Windows command prompt console.
+2. Type cmd to open Windows Command Prompt.

-- Your DNS cache files have been cleared and DNS resolver cache reset.
-If the process is successful, you’ll see the confirmation message on your command prompt:
+1. Windows will automatically clear your DNS cache files and reset the DNS resolver cache.
+If the process is successful, you’ll see the following confirmation message in your Command Prompt console:

 sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder